What resources are available that can help build my organizations capacity to prepare for emergencies (training, guidance, grants, templates, etc.)?

-FEMA provides various trainings through the Emergency Management Institute.
-Additional courses and trainings can be found here.
-We’ve also collected resources for houses of worship.
+FEMA provides various training through the Emergency Management Institute.
+Additional courses and training can be found here.
+We’ve also collected resources for Houses of Worship.
 For individual and family preparedness resources and information visit Ready.gov.
 For those that are interested in grants, please refer to FEMA's grants website for more information.

 There are four ways you can engage more organizations in disaster preparedness.
 Opportunities include participating in training facilitated by the Community Emergency Response Teams (CERT), involving youth through youth preparedness activities, creating a community preparedness plan, and participating in a day of action.
-For additional resources for houses of worship that are interested in disaster prepardness specifically, please visit the Protected Houses of Worship webpage.
+For additional resources for Houses of Worship that are interested in disaster preparedness specifically, please visit the Resources to Protect Your House of Worship webpage.

-Faith-based / community organizations interested in becoming involved in emergency management, please review the Voluntary Agency Liaison brochure.
-Voluntary Agency Liaisons provide a range of response and recover opportunities specific to the needs of faith-based and community organization.
-For participation in preparedness opportunities visit Ready.gov.
+Faith-based and community organizations interested in becoming involved in emergency management, please review the Voluntary Agency Liaison brochure.
+Voluntary Agency Liaisons provide a range of response and recovery opportunities specific to the needs of faith-based and community organization.
+For participation in preparedness activities visit Ready.gov.

-Who is my best point of contact to an emergency management agency?
-To a voluntary organization active in disaster?
+Who is my best point of contact to an emergency management agency/voluntary organization active in disaster?

 For the best point of contact prior to, during, and after a disaster, please visit the Voluntary Faith-based and Community-based Organizations site as well as the Emergency Management Agencies site.
-For maps showing the various locations of the point of contacts within your region, please visit Regional Contact Map.
+For maps showing the various locations of the point of contact within your region, please view the Regional Contact Map.

-As we prepare for and/or recover form the aftermath of disaster, what resources are available to better understand the traumatic impact on my community and/or faith-based organization?
+As we prepare for and/or recover from the aftermath of disaster, what resources are available to better understand the traumatic impact on my community and/or faith-based organization?

-To learn more about the psychological impact of trauma on communities that expereice disasters, please visit www.samhsa.gov/dtac.
+To learn more about the psychological impact of trauma on communities that experience disasters, please visit www.samhsa.gov/dtac.

 What resources and training are available to learn more about human trafficking?

-For information specific to training and materials on human trafficking, view the Blue Campaign (DHS) website.
+For information specific to training and materials on human trafficking, please view the Blue Campaign (DHS) website.